Izenda7Series/docs/dev/ref_iadhocextension.rst

    * From v2.6.19, :doc:`../ref/models/DataFormat` object has 1 new field: JsFormatString

-     - JsFormatString is used for optimizing chart axes lables
+     - JsFormatString is used for optimizing chart axises lables

      - If DataFormat contains both FormatFunc and JsFormatString, the JsFormatString will be more precede.